YaannSloot/ScalperBot/README.md

 * Don't go any lower than v11.
 The jar was compiled for 11+
 * Also ps.
 Some links may need an oracle account.
 Go for newest version first to avoid this

+Also this needs firefox installed on your system.\
+You should probably go get that if you want this to work

 ## CONFIGURATION
 If you want an audible alarm - Place a .wav file titled "alarm.wav"\
 If you don't want an audible alarm - Delete "alarm.wav"\